nikkilr88/egghead-asciicasts/getting-started-with-redux/16implementingCombineReducersFromScratch/16implementingCombineReducersFromScratch.md

 });
 ```

-Inside the generated reducer, I'm retrieving all the keys of the reducers I passed to combine reducers, which is an array of strings, todos and visibility filter.
+Inside the generated reducer, I'm retrieving all the keys of the reducers I passed to combine reducers, which is an array of strings, `todos` and `visibilityFilter`.

 I'm starting with an empty object for my next state and I'm using the reduce operation of these keys to fill it gradually.